Lo-Fi vs Hi-Fi: Which is Better?

 When to Utilize Lo-Fi

 Deciding on lo-fi vs hi-fi can be challenging.
 Sometimes, clients don’t know what would be more beneficial.
 A great example of this is assuming hi-fi video would perform better on social media.
-In fact, it’s often the lo-fi videos that receive higher engagement, since they tend to read as authentic or relatable.
+It’s often the lo-fi videos that receive higher engagement, since they tend to read as authentic or relatable.
 People don’t always gravitate toward corporate-looking, polished content on social media, so utilizing lo-fi video or photography can end up resonating better with your audience.

 Something we do at OTM is keep a library of b-roll and photography for our clients so we aren’t re-using the same video clips or photos over and over for social media ads and posts.
 In this case, since we batch-record monthly or quarterly, we’re looking to get a decent amount of unique shots with several variations and aren’t necessarily trying to make a massive production out of it, so lo-fi is perfect.
 We can pack up the stabilizer and camera and go solo to shoot video and photos, as opposed to bringing more equipment and needing an additional photographer to help with the production.
 This not only benefits us in the form of minimal resource use, but the client sees those benefits as well.
 Nobody wants to pay extra for video clips or photos that will need to be replaced in a few months with fresh content.
-We do sacrifice a little bit of quality for a long term goal when doing this, but if your videographer and photographer know how to use the equipment and adjust for lighting issues that may arise when depending on natural or indoor lighting, the results will still be great.

 OTM Hi Fi Image of a keyboard